tsirolnik/factual-php-driver/README.md

 ```
 NOTE: the driver is designed to access Factual's API at runtime.
 We enforce a deep paging limit of 500 rows for any unique combination of filters: http://developer.factual.com/data-docs/

 This is the polite way of saying we'd rather you did not use our API to scrape Factual data for permanent retention.
-We dod provide downloads of the entire dataset: contact sales@factual.com
+We do provide downloads of the entire dataset: contact partnership@factual.com

 ##Total Row Count
 Factual does not return the total number of records matching your filter by default -- there is a modest overhead in calculating this.
 We do however provide you the option of retrieving it explicitly.